Possible meteorite shakes Texas neighborhoods

 National Weather Service Brownsville said the tool they used to measure lighting, the Geostationary Lightning Mapper, detected a signal at 5:23 p.m. – with no storms in the area.
 The images captured by the mapper appear to be a possible meteorite, the agency said, adding that the images could show the meteorite's entry into the atmosphere.

-Hidalgo County Sheriff Eddie Guerra said federal agencies told him that Houston Air Traffic Control received reports from two aircrafts about a meteorite spotted west of McAllen.
+Hidalgo County Sheriff Eddie Guerra said federal agencies told him that Houston Air Traffic Control received reports from two aircraft about a meteorite spotted west of McAllen.

 "Where the exact point of impact is unknown," Guerra said.
 "No reports of any damage in that area has been received."